jriede/flowers/README.md

 * petals

 ### Stem
 Stems have a defined origin (the place they emerge from the ground), a certain height and end in a center or on the edge of a center.
-The most simple stem is a straight line from a point a (the origin) to point b (the center), but that wouldn't be as  visually appealing as if you were drawing a flower by hand so we add some random noise.

 A stem has the following properties: